10 Week Course Find Your Flow Intensive

-A few years ago, my strategy to answer the question ‘what is flow’ was to bombard people with multiple, academic definitions and quotes.
-It was a mistake.
+A few years ago, my strategy to explain the meaning of flow was to bombard people with multiple, academic definitions and quotes.
+That was a mistake.
 Instead of leaving my audience inspired and curious for more, they were often exhausted and exasperated.
-Determined to find the best way to answer the question ‘what is flow?’, I’ve found it’s a question best answered by you.
+Determined to find the best way to share my knowledge and understanding of flow, I arrived at what I believe is the best way.
+“What is Flow?” is a question best answered by you.

 Take a moment to consider what the word flow means to you.
 Now, as you think of the flow, notice what comes to mind.
-Perhaps when you think about what flow is you picture ease, effortlessness, moving with the current, or being in harmony.
+Perhaps you picture ease, effortlessness, moving with the current, or being in harmony.
 Maybe you think of activities like painting, dancing, or picture a river moving without force towards its destination.

 Interestingly, what this exercise reveals time and time again, is that intuitively we already know what flow is.

 Flow is a natural state that for many of us has been drowned out by the sirens of success, striving, and stress that dominates modern life.
-I believe we struggle to understand what flow is because we’ve been conditioned to believe that happiness, ease & productivity can’t all go hand in hand.
+I believe we struggle to understand it because we’ve been conditioned to believe that happiness, ease & productivity can’t all go hand in hand.
 And yet the psychology and science of flow repeatedly provide the evidence that they can.

-It’s where we feel our best, perform our best and fulfill our potential.
+Flow state, founded by Mihaly Csikszentmihalyi in the 1970s, is where we feel our best, perform our best and fulfil our potential.
 And the characteristics of flow that he identified can help us recognize when we enter this beautiful state.
 Flow is characterized by the sensations of feeling our sense of self disappear, time distorts, we feel a sense of serenity and focus.
 Many people describe flow as being in the zone.